McLaren Senna: Sabre

 In December 2020, McLaren unveiled the Sabre, a model claimed to be exclusively made for the US market, with design inspirations heavily stemming from the McLaren Ultimate Vision Gran Turismo, while borrowing a few key aerodynamic elements from the Senna.
-The car was developed by McLaren Special Operations (MSO) and only 15 cars were produced.
+The car was developed by McLaren Special Operations (MSO) and 15 cars were produced.

 The twin-turbocharged 4.0-litre V8 engine is now rated at 824 hp and the car's top speed is 218 mph, 24 hp and 7 mph more than a base Senna.
 McLaren claims the Sabre to be the fastest two-seat McLaren when it came out as the McLaren F1 and McLaren Speedtail both have three seats.